 - It can be set up so that there are no tax implications on the individual at either grant or exercise of the options.

-- The company gets a corporation tax deduction based on the market value at the exercise date (regardless of the price paid by the employee).
+- The company gets a business tax deduction based on the market value at the exercise date (regardless of the price paid by the employee).

 - It can be set up so as not to have negative cash flow implications on the employees.